Wyzzus/Unity-Plugin/README.md

     * Script `MotionDna`
     * Plugins
 3. Open a scene, and drag the MotionDna.prefab into the scene.
-* The GameObject provides a callback for our SDK to notify Unity3D that new estimation results are ready to be published, via `MotionDnaCallback.ReceivedMotionDna(string)` function.
+* This GameObject provides a callback for our SDK to notify Unity3D that new estimation results are ready to be published, via `MotionDnaCallback.ReceivedMotionDna(string)` function.
+Please make sure only **one** of these exists so you don't make unnecessary queries.
 4. Create a new script and in the `Start()` function, set up our MotionDna SDK
     * Here is an example of a basic set up.
 See the [API](#api) below for more details.
 ```csharp